 This health condition is associated with a larger waist, as well as a variety of health problems.
 In fact, a large waist size is one of the signs and symptoms that a person may have metabolic syndrome.
 Metabolic syndrome can affect the hormone secretions, which can lead to weight gain.
-Some lifestyle changes and/or medications may be able to help address this condition.
+Some lifestyle changes, medications, or supplements may be able to help address this condition.

 The gut plays an important role because it helps to communicate with the brain so that there are “full” signals that are sent out.
 Some people may need a brain reboot because their body is not sending the signal that says they are full.
 Their satiety hormone is essentially off, which leads them to continuously overeat.

 4. Slow metabolism

 Your metabolism is the mechanism that converts the calories you consume into energy.
 It can be influenced by your body size, sex, and your age.
 There are conditions that can lead to a slow metabolism, which will help to pack on the weight and make it difficult to lose it.

 There are numerous medications that can lead to weight gain.
 These include ones taken for diabetes, epilepsy, antidepressants, blood pressure reducing, and antipsychotic drugs.
 Stopping the prescription so that it is easier to lose weight may not be possible.